Teradata/product-help/OneTeradata/en/vector-store-explanation-manage-collection-playground-help.md

 Use the playground o test the accuracy of your vector collection.

 Enter the phrase, and based on the data available, the vector collection returns answers along with the source for the answer.

+Ideally, the results should be an actual natural language response based on the top K results using the specified chat completion model.

+If needed, edit the search or indexing settings to fine-tune the relevance of search results.